Salad Shirazi is a traditional Persian dish named after a city in Iran called Shiraz. It

 It’s a beautiful affair with food.
 That’s how I feel when Persian food is part of my dining experience.
-In my opinion, the Iranian culture and its people have a special gift in preparing their cuisine.
-Enthralling flavors surround every dish second only to the alluring display of colors and design that make each Persian dish Renoir worthy.
+The Iranian culture and its people have a special gift in preparing their cuisine.
+Enthralling flavors surround every dish second only to the alluring display of colors and design that make each Persian dish Renoir-worthy.

 Share this Post